 Students look to the faculty and staff of our institution for guidance and support.
 Whether or not you agree or disagree with current events, it is important to acknowledge them and promote spaces where understanding, tolerance, and acceptance can flourish.
 Stressed and unhappy students struggle to learn.
 Stressed and unhappy faculty struggle to teach.
-Hopefully by opening spaces of dialog we can encourage a more inclusive and productive climate.
+Hopefully, by opening spaces of dialogue we can encourage a more inclusive and productive climate.

 1) Compose an email to students

 a) Acknowledge the current situation and provide a bit of framing about SLO Solidarity, use the recent campus information about the “free speech wall,” information from the Mustang News, and the national movement surrounding diversity on college campuses.
 There are also plenty of historical moments that you can draw from.

 b) Connect with course specifics if possible.
 In your courses, do you talk about teamwork, getting along, working with clients, citizenship?
 All of these topics can be tied to understanding the perspective of an individual or group and acknowledging that their experience, whatever it is, is valid.

 c) If possible, describe your position within the framework of your teaching philosophy.
 However, as a facilitator, you will need to conduct the discussion from an impartial position.
 You may agree completely with SLO Solidarity’s demands and actions, or you may not.
 That is fine, explain why and why not and how you will facilitate from a position of understanding.
 If you don’t feel comfortable with that political of a discussion, you can take a stand on “There’s No Place For Hate.”

 d) Provide resources for your students.
 This might mean pointing out the Cross Cultural Centers, Counseling Services, Dean of Students, Campus Police.
 You can also invite students to email you individually if they want to discuss further.